 Target to make 18 two-putts at the beginning of the round.
 While breaking 90 in golf, short putts become a big headache, especially 3-6 foot putts.
 It is pretty frustrating when you go this close, and then you need another stroke to hole.

-Like any other golf shot, more and more practice will make it right gradually.
-Follow these simple steps to successfully make short putts in the practice sessions and competitive rounds.
+Like any other golf shot, more practice will gradually make it right.
+Follow these simple steps to make short putts successfully in the practice sessions and competitive rounds.

 Step 1: Slow down.
 That’s the first step to making a successful short putt.
 Don’t rush to make the shot.
 Take a deep breath.
 Read the green.